The exotic fruits of Colombia are what keep drawing me back.

-The great thing about Colombia is its bio-diversity which allows the country to produce a very wide range of exotic fruits all year round.
+If you didn’t already know, Colombia’s bio-diversity is so rich that it allows the country to produce a wide range of exotic fruits all year round.

-I’ve spent hundreds of hours backpacking Colombia over recent years, and found it to be one of the best countries in Latin America for fruits.
+I’ve spent hundreds of hours backpacking Colombia over recent years, and found it to be the best country in Latin America outside of Brazil for fruits.

 1. Guanábana Fruit

-Guanabana is a beautiful fruit tree that is a member of the Custard Apple family.
-It’s no secret that the Guanabana fruit and its leaves are highly beneficial for their anti-cancer properties.
+Guanabana is a beautiful fruit tree and a member of the Custard Apple family.
+It’s no secret that this fruit and its leaves are highly beneficial for their anti-cancer properties and powerful healing qualities.

 2. Guama Fruit

-The guama fruit is also known as the ice-cream-bean, which is definitely an interesting way to put it.
+The guama fruit is also known as the ice-cream-bean, which is definitely an interesting way to put it and perfectly describes its sweet flavor.

-Part of the legume family looks like a green bean from the outside but tastes entirely different.
+It’s part of the legume family and looks like a green bean from the outside but tastes entirely different offering an unexpected dessert-like surprise.

 The pulp on the inside of this bean is sweet and smooth and a favorite as a snack entirely on its own.
-The seeds, when cooked create an additional snack ingredient.
+The seeds, when cooked create an additional snack ingredient, making it versatile for both sweet and savory dishes.

 3. Granadilla Fruit